mickekring/Self-Watering-Empire-Pot/README.md

 - [ ] Network messaging - Merge this project with earlier project and make the two RPi's talk to each other
 - [x] Glue gun - Glue the s--t out of everything
 - [x] Get weather data from openweathermap.org to display and log.
 Could be interesting to see how much outside temperatures affects the amount of watering needed.
+- [ ] Message me when the water tank needs refill.
+Now, the pump is on for 3 seconds.
+That's enough for 10 waterings.

 ## Updates
 * __02 jan 2018 - Added weather data from openweathermap.org__<br/>